Afivo: a framework for quadtree/octree AMR with shared-memory parallelization and geometric multigrid methods: Examples

 The model described above is used to simulate discharges in a domain of $(1 \, \textrm{cm})^2$, see figure \ref{fig:ex-streamer-dns-fld}.
 Initially, a density $n_0$ of approximately $10^{15} \, \textrm{cm}^{-3}$ electrons and ions is present between $y = 9 \, \textrm{mm}$ and $y = 9.5 \, \textrm{mm}$, elsewhere the density is zero.
 The precise density in each cell is drawn using random numbers, by taking samples from a normal distribution with mean and variance $n_0 \Delta x^3$, with $\Delta x \approx 9.8 \mu\mathrm{m}$ in the region of the initial condition.
 For $n_0 \Delta x^3 \gg 1$, as we have here, this approximates the Poisson distribution of physical particle noise (when the simulation would be truly 3D).
 At $y = 1 \, \textrm{cm}$ the domain is grounded, and at $y = 0$ a background field of $8 \, \textrm{MV/m}$ is applied through a Neumann condition for the electric potential; therefore the electrons drift downward in the field.
 The electron and ion density at the $y$-boundaries are set to zero, and the domain has periodic boundary conditions in the $x$-direction.

 Figure \ref{fig:ex-streamer-dns-fld} shows how the electron density and the electric field evolve in time.
-At first, the pre-ionized layer grows rather homogeneously downwards due to electron drift, while its density increases through impact ionization.
-However, small inhomogeneities locally enhance the electric field~\cite{Ebert_nonlin_2010}, which causes the layer to destabilize into streamer channels.
+At first, the pre-ionized layer grows rather homogeneously downwards due to electron drift and creation of more charges through impact ionization, but because small inhomogeneities locally enhance the electric field~\cite{Ebert_nonlin_2010}, the layer quickly destabilizes into streamer channels.
 The faster channels electrically screen the slower ones, reducing the number of active channels over time.
 Figure \ref{fig:ex-streamer-zoom-mesh} shows a zoom of the adaptively refined mesh at $t = 8 \, \textrm{ns}$.